×

 Permissions

-User permissions can be configured at different layers:
+Peliqan’s permission model can be configured at different layers:

-• Peliqan UI
+• Peliqan UI:

 • Data warehouse layer